Shaike77/matific/README.md

 # matific
-The core folder is tournament
+The core folder is tournament.

 All relvant models, urls and views are in leagestats folder (TODO: fix naming)